 A joint account is an account owned by two (2) or more persons.

 Unless otherwise stated on the Account Card or documented through the Credit Union’s online application and authentication process, a joint account includes rights of survivorship.
 This means that when one owner dies, all sums in the account will pass to the surviving owner(s).
 For a joint account without rights of survivorship, the deceased owner’s interest passes to his or her estate.
 A surviving owner’s interest is subject to the Credit Union’s statutory lien for the deceased owner’s obligations and to any security interest or pledge granted by a deceased owner, even if a surviving owner did not consent to it.

 b.
 Control of Joint Accounts

 Any owner is authorized and deemed to act for any other owner(s) and may instruct us regarding transactions and other account matters.
-Each owner guarantees the signature of any other owner(s).
+Each owner guarantees the signature or authenticated request of any other owner(s).
 Any owner may withdraw or transfer funds, pledge to us all or any part of the shares, or stop payment on items without the consent of the other owner(s).
 We have no duty to notify any owner(s) about any transaction.
 We reserve the right to require written consent of all owners for any change to or termination of an account.
 If we receive written notice of a dispute between owners or inconsistent instructions from them, we may suspend or terminate the account and require a court order or written consent from all owners in order to act.

 c.
 Joint Account Owner Liability